-Regarding policy implications these results call for greater support from the government in assisting children from fragile households.
-There is a strong body of experimental evidence on the powerful role of parenting and parenting supplements in shaping skills.
-Cunha et al. (2013) document the lack of parenting knowledge among disadvantaged parents.
+In terms of policy implications these results call for greater support from the government in assisting children from fragile households.
+There is a strong body of experimental evidence on the powerful role of parenting and parenting supplements in shaping skills, but also on the lack of parenting knowledge among disadvantaged parents (see Cunha et al., 2013).
 Early childhood intervention have been remarkably successful in complementing parental care with positive economic, psychological, behavioral, and health benefits (Heckman et al, 2010).
-The Perry program, which targeted very disadvantage kids from backgrounds where incarceration was a common feature, is an example of this.
-These programs have been successful in providing early supplements to parenting and can be a starting point to assist the parenting needs of this population.
+The Perry program, which targeted very disadvantaged kids from backgrounds where incarceration was a common feature, is an example of this.
+These programs have been successful in providing early supplements to parenting and can be a starting point to complement and improve the parenting among this population.